csscuwa/constitution/README.md

   1.0.0.0 Initial Version.
   1.0.1.0 Updates to 5.2 (Amendments).
   1.0.1.1 Correction to spelling & structure within this readme.
+  1.0.2.0 Update to the gender representatives and their wording.
+  1.0.3.0 Addition of the section relating to "commerical exploitation of the club"
+  1.0.3.1 Removed reference to "Central Banking of Guild Council" as it is no longer refered to that in any documentation I am able to find.
+  1.0.3.2 Update to this readme, reflecting recent changes.

 # Contributing
 There should probably be a process of making pull requests for proposals to change the clubs constitution.